AnaPaulaFertigBastos/avaliacaoQualidade/README.md

 - Conexão com banco falhou: confirme host/porta/usuário/senha no `.env` e se o DB `avaliacoessistema` existe.
 - Erros de migração: use `php artisan migrate:fresh` em ambiente local para recriar as tabelas.

-## Learning Laravel

-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.
-You can also check out [Laravel Learn](https://laravel.com/learn), where you will be guided through building a modern Laravel application.

-If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
-Laracasts contains thousands of video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
-Boost your skills by digging into our comprehensive video library.

-## Laravel Sponsors

-We would like to extend our thanks to the following sponsors for funding Laravel development.
-If you are interested in becoming a sponsor, please visit the [Laravel Partners program](https://partners.laravel.com).

 ### Premium Partners